 The role of forests in the energy and climate transition 2023.09.05

-AMF, Swedish Waste Management, The Swedish Energy Markets Inspectorate, The Swedish Energy Agency, EIB, Ministry of Finance, Research Council Formas, Confederation of Swedish Enterprise, Första AP-fonden, H2 Green Steel, The Association of Swedish Engineering Industries, The Swedish Association of Industrial Employers, The Knowledge Foundation, Skandia, LKAB, Luleå Municipality, County Administrative Board Norrbotten, Mistra, Preem, SCA, Skellefteå
+AMF, Swedish Waste Management, The Swedish Energy Markets Inspectorate, The Swedish Energy Agency, EIB, Ministry of Finance, Research Council Formas, Confederation of Swedish Enterprise, Första AP-fonden, H2 Green Steel, The Association of Swedish Engineering Industries, The Swedish Association of Industrial Employers, The Knowledge Foundation, Skandia, LKAB, Luleå Municipality, County Administrative Board Norrbotten, Mistra, Preem, SCA, Skellefteå, SEB.

 In 2021, the EU adopted the so-called Green Deal – a package of proposed changes in its climate, energy, transport and tax policies aimed at making the region climate neutral by 2050.
 The design of this package will be negotiated over the next few years according to the “Fit for 55” roadmap.
 The EU plans to tighten up and expand its emissions trading system, introduce climate tariffs (so-called border adjustment mechanisms) and adopt tougher directives concerning aspects such as how forests are to be utilized.
 Furthermore, the new industrial policy is meant to speed up the climate transition.
 This policy was adopted in 2020 and includes a set of measures aimed at supporting the industry’s green transition.
 How does the political process in the EU affect Swedish politics and the transition of Swedish companies?